Eventing: Riding attire

 Riding attire is different in each of the three phases.
-Dressage and stadium jumping feature the traditional turnout for each of those disciplines, requiring conservative attire.
+Dressage and show jumping feature the traditional turnout for each of those disciplines, requiring conservative attire.
 However, as of 2017 lower level divisions in the United States allow for more flexibility in the rider's attire.
 Cross-country attire and equipment emphasizes and requires safety protocols be followed, but has less formal appearance, with many riders wearing clothing of personalized, often bright colors.
-Under FEI rules, civilian riders may opt to wear the uniform of their riding club, and members of the military and national studs are required to wear service dress in the dressage and stadium jumping phases.
+Under FEI rules, civilian riders may opt to wear the uniform of their riding club, and members of the military and national studs are required to wear service dress in the dressage and show jumping phases.

 Dressage

 For the intermediate and advanced levels, riders usually wear dressage attire similar to that of Grand Prix Dressage, including a top hat and white riding breeches.
-However, even at the most senior levels (e.g., the World Equestrian Games, the Olympics, and CCI****) the actual FEI dress requirements are less strict, requiring only "hunting dress"; a white shirt and a tie of any kind; gloves of any colour; white, fawn, or cream breeches; and riding boots of any colour.
+However, even at the most senior levels (e.g., the World Equestrian Games, the Olympics, and CCI****) FEI dress requirements are less strict, requiring only "hunting dress"; a white shirt and a tie of any kind; gloves of any colour; white, fawn, or cream breeches; and riding boots of any colour.
 The wearing of shadbelly or other tailcoat jackets is not compulsory in the dressage phase.